Honduras opens embassy in China after cutting ties to Taiwan - Stabroek News

-BEIJING, (Reuters) – Honduras opened an embassy in China today, Chinese state media reported, after the Central American nation cut diplomatic relations with Taiwan earlier this year.
+BEIJING (Reuters) – Honduras opened an embassy in China on Sunday, Chinese state media reported, after the Central American nation cut diplomatic relations with Taiwan earlier this year.

 The embassy in Beijing was opened by foreign ministers from the two countries, state broadcaster CCTV reported.